 Once you have a video loaded in your browser, request YouTube's desktop site.
-This will vary depending on your web browser, but it shouldn't take any more than a few taps.
-Here's how to to get there from some of the more popular mobile web browsers:
+It will vary depending on your web browser, but it shouldn't take any more than a few taps.
+Here's how to get there from some of the more popular mobile web browsers:

-- Chrome: Hit the vertical or horizontal ellipsis, then tap "Desktop site" or "Request Desktop Site."
+- Google Chrome: Hit the vertical or horizontal ellipsis, then tap "Desktop site" or "Request Desktop Site."

-- Safari: Hit the "AA" icon, then tap "Request Desktop Site."
+- Apple Safari: Hit the "AA" icon, then tap "Request Desktop Site."

-Once you're on the desktop version of YouTube, play the video, go to the specific moment in the video you want to timestamp, pause it, and tap on the "Share" button next to the thumbs up/down icons.
+Once you're on the desktop version of YouTube, play the video, go to the specific moment you want to start the video at, pause it, and tap on the "Share" button next to the thumbs up/down icons.

-Now hit "Copy" or copy the URL manually to save it to your clipboard so that you can paste it where needed after.
+Now hit "Copy" or copy the URL manually to save it to your clipboard so that you can paste it wherever you want.
 You could also share the timestamped video via a social media site, email, text, etc., and the timestamp will be included.

 One such option is the "YouTube Start at Time" shortcut, created by RoutineHub dev SpencerTambo.
 With it, you can quickly add a timestamp to a YouTube video in just a few taps.
-You can download the shortcut using the iCloud link below or from the shortcut's RoutineHub page (where updates may be found).
+You can download the shortcut using the iCloud link below or from the shortcut's RoutineHub page (where you may find updates).

 - iCloud Link: YouTube Start at Time v2.0 (free)

 Now, find the video in the YouTube mobile app or mobile site — it doesn't matter.
 Pause it where you want the timestamp and make a mental note of the minute and seconds to input later.
-Next, tap on "Share," and a pop-up will appear.
-Swipe through the options and tap on "More."
-This will bring up the Share sheet.
-Then, scroll down and tap on your new "YouTube Start at Time" shortcut.
+Next, tap "Share," then swipe to the end of the list and tap "More" to open the default Share Sheet.
+Find and tap on your new "YouTube Start at Time" shortcut from the actions list.

-When the shortcut runs, it will ask you to enter the timestamp in minutes and seconds.
-First, enter the minutes as asked.
-If only seconds are needed, type in 0 and then hit "Done."
-Second, enter the seconds or leave it at zero if only using minutes, then tap "Done" once again.
-(If you need hours, you can convert them to minutes or seconds or edit the shortcut to include an hour prompt.)
+The shortcut will ask you to enter the timestamp in minutes and seconds.
+Enter the minutes or leave it at zero if you only want to use seconds, then hit "Done."
+Next, enter the seconds or leave it at zero if only using minutes, then tap "Done" once again.
+Use Option 2 above to convert hours to minutes and seconds if needed, or just edit the shortcut to include an hour prompt.

-The Share sheet will appear again.
-You now have several options to share your newly timestamped YouTube video, like copy it to your clipboard or share it directly to any number of native and third-party apps.
-Below, you can see the timestamped link (right) being shared in Messages.
+The Share Sheet will appear again.
+You now have several options to share your newly timestamped YouTube video, like copying it to your clipboard or sharing it directly to any number of native and third-party apps.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.